 galistan avenue recognises emile galistan. he was with the singapore improvement trust and a founder of the orchid society of south east asia.

-when i told my husband excitedly about all this, he recalled the wealthy mr gaulstian (anglicised form of galistan) who owned several properties in calcutta. park street’s famous queen’s mansions, in fact, used to be called gaulstian mansions and the name was changed post queen elizabeth’s coronation in 1953. he also mentioned one coco makeritch, a dapper armenian gent found at the races and other “society” events, in his white suits and pale ties. i think the pink tie left a lasting impression.
+when i told my husband excitedly about all this, he recalled the wealthy mr gaulstian (anglicised form of galistan) who owned several properties in calcutta. park street’s famous queen’s mansions, in fact, used to be called gaulstian mansions and the name was changed post queen elizabeth’s coronation in 1953. he also mentioned one coco makeritch, a dapper armenian gent found at the races and other “society” events, in his white suits and pale ties. i think the gentleman’s pink tie left a lasting impression.

 aj and i had started our walk near gombak drive in bukit batok, where the sprawling mindef (ministry of defence) grounds start along upper bukit timah. came across a shophouse on the way, which had both a chinese clan association and a hindu temple in it. there were buildings old and new all around, a surge of hdbs at bukit panjang. were they packed really close together? driverless lrt (light rapid transit) trains moved overhead taking commuters to the main mrt station.